dCraigJones/rSSOAP/README.md

 # rSSOAP

 ## Overview
-Analysis using the [EPA SSOAP](https://www.epa.gov/water-research/sanitary-sewer-overflow-analysis-and-planning-ssoap-toolbox) toolbox typically relies on weeks or months of flow meter and rain gauge data at timesteps ranging from 15-min to 1-hr.
+Analysis using the [EPA SSOAP](https://www.epa.gov/water-research/sanitary-sewer-overflow-analysis-and-planning-ssoap-toolbox) toolbox typically relies on weeks or months of flow meter and rain gauge data at timesteps ranging from 5-min to 15-min.
 At this resolution, data collection can be costly, time-consuming, and contain noisy measurement errors.
-Instead, rSSOAP relies on long-term (1 or 2 years) of daily flow and rain gauge data.
+Instead, rSSOAP relies on long-term (1 or 2 years) of hourly (or daily) flow and rain gauge data.
+While less accurate, this approach is useful for developing planning-level wet-weather hydraulic models or identifying liftstation basins for further investigation.

 ## Installation
 ```